 And in 2018, we shared more ideas for how to get kids to eat vegetables including using the HuePets app to turn healthy eating into a game.

 Now, we are excited to help celebrate HuePets turning 2!
-Yes, HuePets Version 2.0 is coming out this August with new characters, potions, and more.
+Yes, HuePets Version 2.0 launched in August with new characters, potions, and more.

 The app works alongside a website that allows medical professionals, teachers, family, and friends to monitor a child’s dashboard of colorful choices and even assign rewards for their progress.